randnote/randnote-blockchain/README.md

 # This is the server application for randNote

-This application is responsible for starting up the blockchain and serving an API 3rd parties.
+This application is responsible for starting up the blockchain and serving an API to 3rd parties.
+An example of how to use this application, LIVE, Got to `https://blockchain.randnotex.co.za/blockchain`, this should display the entire blockchain since the start of the application.

-## How to start this application
+## How to start the application

-1. `npm install`
+1. `yarn install`
-2. `yarn run start` This will start the application on a specific port of which you will then be connected to by other appliactions.
+2. `yarn run dev`.
+This will run your application on port `8034`, you may change this in the package.json